President, Toyota de Mexico

-In 2001, he became the plant manager of a GM high tech aluminum forming factory in Michigan, before joining GM’s full size truck plant in Ft.
+In 2001, he became the plant director of a GM high tech aluminum forming factory in Michigan, before joining GM’s full size truck plant in Ft.
 Wayne, Ind., as a production manager in 2003 where he was responsible for safety, quality, cost, delivery and productivity.

-Bafan earned a Bachelor of Science degree in chemical engineering from The University of Michigan and a Master’s degree in administration from Central Michigan University.
+Bafan earned a Bachelor of Science degree in chemical engineering from The University of Michigan and a master’s degree in administration from Central Michigan University.
 Additionally, he has completed a series of executive development programs for GM and Toyota at Wharton School of Business, University of Pennsylvania.

 All materials on this site are for editorial use only.
 The use of these materials for advertising, marketing or any other commercial purpose is prohibited.
 They may be cropped but not otherwise modified.
 To download these materials, you must agree to abide by these terms.